prashantgupta24/node-randomstring/README.md

 - **PMD Plugin**<br>
     This plugin helps us collect the PMD analysis results of the project and visualises the found warnings.
 - **Static Analysis Collector Plugin**<br>
-    This add on plugin to PMD collects the analysis results and shows them on a combined trend graph
+    This add-on plugin to PMD collects the analysis results and shows them on a combined trend graph
 - **Hudson post build Plugin**<br>
     This plugin helps us execute post-build tasks such as executing scripts once the build is done.